joshi-swetam/Interactive-Visualizations_Canadian_Rental_market/README.md

 The dropdown selection allows the user year selection.

-The third visualization tab is the average rents and units available in the centres across provinces using [plotly](https://plotly.com/).
+The third visualization tab is the average rents and units available in the centres across provinces using [plotly](https://plotly.com/) and code is [here](https://github.com/RimpleDabas/Interactive-Visualizations_Canadian_Rental_market/blob/main/app/static/js/logic.js) along with forth tab.
 ![Image](/Images/dashboard%20page%203.png)

 The fourth visualization is bulit using [leaflet](https://leafletjs.com/) which has layers for the average rents and vacancy rates.The size of the markers are based on the data for the location.It allows the user to get the information using pop up feature as below